Walk & Bike In Burlington

 Residents and visitors of Burlington enjoy bicycling and walking for shopping, commuting, recreation and general transportation.
 From the installation of the first shared use path along the waterfront in 1986 to the ongoing installation of bicycle facilities & sidewalks, the City of Burlington continues to support bicycling and walking as viable, healthy, and non-polluting modes of transportation.

 Burlington applied for Bicycle Friendly Community recognition from the League of American Bicyclists in 2005, 2007, and 2011.
 In our first two applications, the city was recognized with a Bronze-level award.
-In 2011, Burlington's commitment to bicycling was recognized with a Silver award.
+In 2011, Burlington's commitment to bicycling was recognized with a Silver award and in 2013 was recognized with a Silver award as a Walk Friendly Community.

 The DPW develops plans improvements and manages existing pedestrian and bicycle facilities, including signals, crosswalks, sidewalks, on-road bike facilities, and bike parking.
 To learn more about what the DPW manages, how projects are planned, and how to get involved in the process, read the staff presentation provided at the Burlington Walk Bike Council's annual meeting in 2011.